How to use SVG as React component

 For Vite ⚡

 We all know that Vite is a blazing fast frontend build tool that is used to build modern web projects.
-If you are using Vite and want to use SVG as a React component, Then follow these steps:
+And if you are using Vite and want to use SVG as a React component, Then follow these steps:

 First, you need to install vite-plugin-svgr